Blue Flag beaches in Ontario

 Fun and food at the beach

-• Discover Gibraltar Point Lighthouse.
-Built in the early 1800s, it’s the oldest standing lighthouse on the Great Lakes and is rumoured to be haunted by a murdered lightkeeper
+Explore nature and walking trails, including the path to Gibraltar Point Lighthouse.
+Built in the early 1800s, it’s the oldest standing lighthouse on the Great Lakes and is rumoured to be haunted by a murdered lightkeeper.
+Bring binoculars if you’re keen on bird watching.

-• Pack a picnic or visit one of the food locations
+Pack a picnic or visit one of the food locations on Middle Island, including Toronto Island BBQ and Beer.

 Beach facilities and services